HansonSoftware/listly/README.md

 Manage your daily tasks right in the terminal.

-This kanban board inspired TUI allows you to efficiently organize your TODO list.
+This TUI allows you to efficiently organize your TODO list with vim-like keybinds.

 ## TODO: